 Gillian Smith has appeared in recital and as a chamber musician at such series and festivals as the Acadia Performing Arts Series, the East Coast Music Awards, Inner Space Concerts, Musique Royale, the Music Room Chamber Players, Open Waters Festival, Shattering the Silence Festival, and Sunday Music in the Garden Room, and at the Glenn Gould Studio in Toronto.

-A dedicated teacher, Gillian Smith serves as instructor of violin and viola at the Acadia University School of Music and on the faculty of the Maritime Conservatory of Performing Arts in Halifax, NS.
-She also maintains a violin private teaching studio at her home in Bedford, NS.
-Her students have won top prizes and awards in local, regional, and national competitions, including the Canadian Music Competition and the FCMF National Music Festival, as well as the Royal Conservatory of Music’s Gold Medal.
+A dedicated teacher, Gillian Smith serves on the violin faculty of the Maritime Conservatory of Performing Arts in Halifax, NS and has served as instructor of violin and viola at the Acadia University School of Music.
+She also maintains a private teaching studio at her home in Bedford, NS.
+Her students have won top prizes and awards in local, regional, and national competitions, including first prizes in the Canadian Music Competition and the FCMF National Music Festival, as well as the Royal Conservatory of Music’s Gold Medal.

 Gillian Smith holds degrees in violin performance from the Eastman School of Music (B.Mus.), the San Francisco Conservatory of Music (M.Mus.), and the University of Minnesota (D.M.A).
 Her teachers have included Jorja Fleezanis, Camilla Wicks, Peter Salaff, and Philippe Djokic.